shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/create-a-product.md

 - Rate Card –  Product that is sold frequently by the sales team and represents the product catalog (e.g., ROS 728x90).
 - Reporting – Product that is used for reporting purposes, but is not generally not sold (e.g., Top three ad sizes in the Sports section).
-- Specify the Default **Rate Card CPM**.
+Specify the Default **Rate Card CPM**.
 This is the default **Rate Card CPM** that is binded to this product.

+## Product groups
-- You can associate this product to product groups.
+You can associate any product to product groups.
 In the **Associated Product Groups** section, click the **Add to Product Groups** button.
 This accesses the **Product Group** screen.
   - There is a filter that assists searching for a specific product group(s).
 You can filter by the following parameters: **Contains**, **Starts with**, **Ends with**, **Equals**.